MauriceBongani/sql-data-warehouse-project/README.md

 ## 🏗️ Data Architecture
 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers
 <img width="1027" height="523" alt="data flow digram" src="https://github.com/user-attachments/assets/c2f21394-9210-4839-bc79-f148a105dbfc" />
 1. Bronze Layer: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+Data is ingested from CSV Files into Postgres Database.
 2. Silver Layer: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
 3. Gold Layer: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ## 📌 Project Overview
 This project involves:

-1.** Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.

 2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.

 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.

 4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

 🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in: